Pulse Sequencer

 ├── Triggers DeMon SID and SAM engines via SPI ↔ DeMon link

-├── MIPI UI + sprite layer → FireStorm (sequencer screen, mixer, sample browser)
+├── Composes UI + sprite + tilemap layer descriptions → FireStorm RX #1 (sequencer, mixer, sample browser); FireStorm renders at scanout

-├── QSPI → FireStorm (register access, audio parameter writes)
+├── QSPI → FireStorm (register access, audio parameter writes; small-packet path parallel to MIPI)

 ├── Bidirectional SPI ↔ DeMon (peer command/data link)

-├── Audio buffer streaming to FireStorm audio engine for mixing
+├── Audio buffer streaming to Tempest for mixing

-└── Round TFT display (jog dial labels / overlays)
+└── Round TFT display under dome lens (jog dial labels / overlays — at-a-glance only, far too small for control panels)

 Audio Path

-The Ant64's audio architecture has multiple generation sources that meet at FireStorm's hardware mixer:
+The Ant64's audio architecture has multiple generation sources that meet at Tempest's mixer:

 -

-FireStorm chipset audio engine (in the FPGA) — the primary audio generator: up to 128+ voices of sample playback, FM, granular, physical modelling, hardware-rendered and hardware-mixed at the codec's sample rate.
-The engine is a chipset block in the same FPGA as the FireStorm Execution Engine and is driven directly by whatever has access to the chipset registers:
+Tempest — the FireStorm chipset audio engine (in the FPGA) — the primary audio generator: up to 128+ voices of sample playback, FM, granular, physical modelling, hardware-rendered and hardware-mixed at the codec's sample rate.
+Tempest is a chipset block in the same FPGA as the FireStorm Execution Engine and is driven directly by whatever has access to its registers:

-- FireStorm EE itself — applications, games, demos, AntOS-launched programs write to the audio engine via MMIO with single-cycle latency
+- FireStorm EE itself — applications, games, demos, AntOS-launched programs write to Tempest via MMIO with single-cycle latency

 - Pulse — sends note on/off and parameter updates over its QSPI register window (sequencer-driven voices)